NuGet 1.5 Release Notes

 <file> element within a

 .nuspec file can be used to include a specific file or a set of files

 using a wildcard.
 When using a wildcard, there's no way to exclude a specific subset of the included

 files.
-For example, suppose you want all text files within a directory except a specific one.
+For example, suppose you want all text files within a folder except a specific one.

 <files> <file src="*.txt" target="content\docs" exclude="admin.txt" /> </files>

 Or use a wild card to exclude a set of files such as all backup files

 Removing packages using the dialog prompts to remove dependencies

 When uninstalling a package with dependencies, NuGet prompts, allowing the removal of a package's dependencies along with the package.

 will list all packages installed in project A.